replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/02-checking-cluster-resources/assignment.md

 The default `clusterResources` collector collects information about all of the nodes in the cluster.
-This allows us to write analyzers that check whether the cluster has sufficient resources to run our cluster: most often we write checks to determine whether CPU, memory, and storage meet the base requirements of the application.
+This allows us to write analyzers that check whether the cluster has sufficient resources to run our application: most often we write checks to determine whether CPU, memory, and storage meet the base requirements of the application.